 New publicly funded infrastructure, to be shared by all four MNOs, will also be built in areas of the country where there is currently no coverage (total not-spots).

-Both industry and the UK Government aim to reach a formal agreement in the near future in what should be a positive development for mobile coverage here in Montgomeryshire.
+Both industry and the UK Government have now reached a formal agreement in the near future in what should be a positive development for mobile coverage here in Montgomeryshire.